AdrianOthon/Bios611-project/README.md

 containerize, and automate a complete data-science analysis using Docker, Make, and R.

-All computational steps—including dimensionality reduction, clustering, marker identification, and figure generation—are performed inside a controlled Docker environment and orchestrated with a Makefile.
+All computational steps, including dimensionality reduction, clustering, marker identification, and figure generation, are performed inside a controlled Docker environment and orchestrated with a Makefile.
 The final report is built using R Markdown and can be reproduced from scratch with a single command.